Program areas at Woodland Park Zoo

 Grounds, facilities and exhibitry: the grounds and maintenance staff is responsible for our 92 acre community asset, including resource sustainability, daily upkeep, major maintenance and repairs, construction of new facilities, horticulture and signage.
 Many of the thousands of plants and trees at the Zoo provide vitamin-packed food for our herbivores and enrichment for all species.
 In addition to the Zoo, staff maintain a 100-year-old historic carousel, an organic rose garden, a greenhouse complex, a state of the art composting system and two neighborhood parks.

-Communications, marketing and public relations: the Zoo shares its mission with both local and extended audiences via several communications methods.
-The Zoo creates its own signage, maps, etc and is active on various social media platforms.
-The Zoo raises awareness for and engages in conservation efforts.
+All other programs: communications, marketing and public relations: the Zoo shares its mission with both local and extended audiences via several communications methods.
+The Zoo creates it's own signage, maps, etc and is active on various social media platforms.
+The Zoo raises awareness for and engages conservation efforts.